 Humanisation is clearly dominating the pet market, with the rise of new ‘pet activities’ such as pampering products, cat cafes and dog spas to name a few.
 Modern pet owners are increasingly treating their pets like humans and looking for treat-based products, often even more premium than what they purchase for themselves.

 Human foods are also making their way onto ingredient lists for some new pet food brands.
-Throughout the show, many new pet food launches included human-like characteristics, with messaging on pack intentionally appealing to the owners too.
+Throughout the show, many new pet food launches included human-like characteristics, with messaging on the pack intentionally appealing to the owners.

 We saw new products such as gluten-free bone broth, edible ‘flower toppers’, gingerbread biscuits and cookies, as well as freshly dried coconut snacks all designed to tempt owners to treat their furry friends.

-This is especially true in premium pet foods with natural, organic, free-from claims having fuelled the market and creating wider spread saturation across all pricing segments.
-From smaller privately held start-ups to more mass-market retailer own-label adoption, expect to see a lot more health-related claims across pet food throughout 2018.
+This is especially true in premium pet foods with natural, organic, and free-from claims having fuelled the market and created wider spread saturation across all pricing segments.
+From smaller privately held start-ups to more mass-market retailer own-label adoption, expect to see many more health-related claims across pet food throughout 2018.

-According to a report by Packaged Facts 1 in 4 American dog and cat owners, between the ages of 18-39, regularly have dog and cat food delivered to their home.
-As Millennials and Gen Z’s influence and buying power grows, convenient Amazon style delivery options will be crucial for brands to succeed.
+According to a report by Packaged Facts 1 in 4 American dog and cat owners, between the ages of 18-39, regularly have dog and cat food delivered to their homes.
+As Millennials and Gen Z’s influence and buying power grow, convenient Amazon-style delivery options will be crucial for brands to succeed.

 Overweight pets are a growing issue and as a packaging supplier, we’ve witnessed the rise of health-focused formulas and claims on food packaging.